pardosa/github-explorer/README.md

 - go to `http://localhost:5173`

 ## Status
-[name of project] is still in progress. `Version 2` will be out soon.
+Project is still in progress.
+Testing will be added soon.

 ## License